-11.5.1 HAP Abatement

-If an owner fails to correct deficiencies by the time specified by HHA, HHA will abate housing assistance payments no later than the first of the month following the specified correction period (including any approved extension).
+take delicit to emore Policy Topic HAP contracts executed or HAP contracts executed or renewed June 5, 2024, or earlier renewed June 6, 2024, or later HAP Withholding N/A HHA may withhold assistance payments for units that have deficiencies once the owner has been notified in writing of the deficiencies.
+In this case, if the unit is brought into compliance during the applicable cure period, HHA shall resume assistance payments and provide payments to cover the time period for which the payments were withheld.
+HAP Abatement If an owner fails to correct deficiencies by the time specified by HHA, HHA will abate housing assistance payments no later than the first of the month following the specified correction period (including any approved extension).
 No retroactive payments will be made to the owner for the period of time the rent was abated.
-Owner rents are not abated as a result of deficiencies that are the family's responsibility.
+Owner HHA shall abate the HAP, including amounts that had been withheld, if the owner fails to make the repairs within the applicable cure period.
+In this case, HHA shall notify the family and the owner that it is abating payments and, if the unit does not meet inspections standards within 60 days (or a reasonable longer period established by HHA), HHA will rents are not abated as a result of terminate the HAP contract for the unit and the family will have to

+Policy Topic HAP contracts executed or renewed June 5, 2024, or earlier HAP contracts executed or renewed June 6, 2024, or later deficiencies that are the family's responsibility. move to receive continued assistance.
 During any abatement period the family continues to be responsible for its share of the rent.
-The owner must not seek payment from the family for abated amounts and may not use the abatement as cause for eviction.

-11.5.2 HAP Contract Termination

-HHA will notify the family and issue the family a voucher to move when a unit has been in abatement for 30 days.
+The owner must not seek payment from the The owner may not terminate the tenancy of any family due to the withholding or abatement of assistance. family for abated amounts and may not use the abatement as cause for eviction.
+During any abatement period the family continues to be responsible for its share of the rent.
+HAP Contract Termination HHA will notify the family and issue the family a voucher to move when a unit has been in abatement for 30 days.
 Generally, HHA will terminate a HAP contract when a unit has been in abatement for 90 days; however HHA will also factor into the HAP termination determination, the nature of the violation, the extent of the repairs and the good faith of the landlord in attempting to make said repairs.
 HHA will make an effort to not terminate the HAP contract until the family finds another unit, provided the family does so in a reasonable time.
 The maximum length of time that HAP may be abated is 90 days.
 However, if the owner completes corrections and notifies HHA before the termination date of the HAP contract, HHA may rescind the termination notice if (1) the family still resides in the unit and wishes to remain in the unit and (2) the unit passes inspection.
+If the unit does not meet NSPIRE standards within 60 days (or a reasonable longer period established by HHA), HHA will terminate the HAP contract for the unit and the family will have to move to receive continued assistance.
+In this case, HHA shall issue the family its voucher to move at least 30 days prior to the termination of the HAP contract.
+The family will be given at least 90 days (or a longer period as HHA determines is reasonably necessary) following the termination of the HAP contract to lease a new unit.